sergiomadd/StardewValleyMods/ItemPipes/docs/README.md

 ---

 - ### Pipe Priorities:
-Items get send to Input pipes based on their priority.
-The Output pipe will try send items to the highest priority Inputs first.
+Items are send to Input pipes based on their priority.
+The Output pipes will try to send items to the highest priority Inputs first.

 | Priority  | Input Type |
 | ------------- | ------------- |